SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/add-template.md

 title: Add a template
 description: In this how-to guide, you will learn how to add a new document template to SuperOffice CRM.
 author: SuperOffice RnD
-so.date: 03.24.2023
+date: 03.24.2023
 keywords: document, template
-so.topic: howto
+topic: howto
-so.audience: settings
+audience: settings
-so.audience.tooltip: Settings and maintenance
+audience_tooltip: Settings and maintenance
 language: en
 ---